 Determine Strategic Directions: Using the information gathered from the above efforts, library leaders will determine strategic directions and publish a draft plan for feedback from city officials and other library stakeholders.

-Adopt Final Plan: The Library Board of Trustees expects to adopt a final strategic plan by end of 2019.
+Adopt Final Plan: The Library Board of Trustees expects to adopt a final strategic plan in early 2020.

 For more information about the strategic planning process, Contact Us.